uabrc/uabrc.github.io/docs/uab_cloud/security_setup_basic.md

 # Basic Security Setup

-Using SSH with your instances requires following the steps on this page.
-At a minimum, an SSH security group and at least one keypair must be created.
-Other security groups can and should be added as needed.
+These instructions show you how to prepare to use SSH with your instances.
+At a minimum, an SSH security group and at least one key pair must be created.
+Other security groups can and should be added as needed for additional services.

 ## Creating a Security Group

-These instructions show you how to prepare to use SSH with your instances.
-Security Groups are used to set rules for how external devices can connect to our instances.
+Security Groups are used to set rules for how external devices can connect to your instances.
 Here we will create an SSH Security Group using a method that can be applied to other types of connections.
-The method used can be applied to other types of Security Groups as well.
+Security groups may be reused across multiple instances.

 1. Click "Networks" in the left-hand navigation pane to open the fold-out menu.